rgalindo33/resume/content/index.md

 Who I am
 --------

-My name is Raul Galindo and I am a software developer from Venezuela, specialized in OOP, Web, Ruby, and JavaScript.
+My name is Raul Galindo and I am a developer from Venezuela, specialized in OOP, Web, Ruby, and JavaScript.

 I am a passionate software writter and hold a high standard of quality and style in everything that I do.